PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ## FTP Login

-After using the credentials **Summer:winter** I was able to get an FTP login and our next FLAG. **40 points found and 90 left to go!**
+After using the credentials **Summer:winter** I was able to login via FTP and found the next FLAG. **40 points found and 90 left to go!**

 ![Optional Text](/Rickdiculously%20Easy/_resources/33bd2ec1b02544c698bae44d6cef7f85.png)